-Gold earned his M.A. in law and diplomacy from The Fletcher School, Tufts University; and his B.A. in political science and communication from the University of Delaware.
-He twice received the Department of State's Critical Language Scholarship to study Arabic in Oman and Egypt, and he also studied Arabic at The American University in Cairo.
+Gold earned his M.A. in law and diplomacy from the Fletcher School, Tufts University, and his B.A. in political science and communication from the University of Delaware.
+He twice received the Department of State’s Critical Language Scholarship to study Arabic in Oman and Egypt.
+He also studied Arabic at the American University in Cairo.